-Six Key Strategies to Lower Your EFC
+Six Key Strategies to Lower Your SAI (EFC)

 Reducing EFC

-Six Key Strategies to Lower Your EFC
+Six Key Strategies to Lower Your SAI (EFC)

 Reducing EFC

-What Is Your FAFSA EFC?
+What Is Your FAFSA SAI?

 The answer depends on your unique circumstances.
 There are two main points to consider:

 • Is financial aid a possibility at your child’s schools of interest?
 Research the colleges to learn about their COAs and financial aid policies.
-You can find out what percentage of students at a particular school receive need-based aid using the College Insights tool.
+You can find out what percentage of students at a particular school receive need-based aid using the R2C Insights tool.

 Here’s how to get started:

-Six Strategies to Lower Your EFC
+Six Strategies to Lower Your SAI

 The base year is also the year you’ll need to make adjustments to your income, if possible.
 Changes to assets can be made up to the day you fill out the FAFSA.